skit1312/pissgrind/README.md

 - **Train & Discover:** Added a "Train & Discover" button that opens an overlay where you can swipe left / rigth(or skip) to train the Recommendation Engine and/or simply discover new songs.
 Save any song by swiping up to see all available options like save to playlist, add to library, etc.
 - **Swipeable Button**: Added a swipeable button on Home Screen that lets you Shuffle All songs randomly, play "My Mix", a playlist generated from the feedback you give to the Recommendation Enginel, or play a "Genre Mix" that generates a random playlist from any selected genre.
 Genres can be selected by a long-press on the button.
 - **Recommended Layzy Row:** Added a "Recommended" lazy row on Home Screen, that lets you see all recommended albums based on your feedback
+- **RecommendationsScreen:** Added a seperate RecommendationsScreen, that can be accessed by clicking the "See all ->" button above the Recommended Lazy Row on the Home Screen
 - **Shuffle Settings:** Added a new "Shuffle" settings tab in the settings menu
 - **Algorithm Settings:** Added a new "Algorithm" settings tab in the settings menu
 - **Account Settings:** Added a new "Account" settings tab in the settings menu
 - **Share Button:** Added a new share button in the settings menu, that displays a QR-Code[www.pissgrind.ch] for sharing the app
 - **Clickable Artist / Song Names:** All song titles and artist names are clickable in the NowPlayingScreen, and lead to either the album by clicking on the song title or the artists page by clicking on the artists name
+- **NowPlaying Background:** New Now Playing Background, adapts to Light / Dark Theme

 ### Removed
-- Navidrome star/unstar functionality (replaced by local Library)
+- Navidrome star / unstar functionality (replaced by local Library)
 - Navbar item customization
 - Home items configuration
 - "Show Navidrome logo" toggle